tomqwu/devops-vs-devcontainers/README.md

 # Prerequisite
-Currently, the Windows 7 Docker Toolbox is not supported
+Currently, the Windows 7 Docker Toolbox is not supported due to it's using Linux kernel from VirtualBox and file share issue

 # devops-vs-devcontainers
 DevOps Visual Code devcontainers